MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Method

-In the multimodal field, to make the features mapped by the matching modes close, to facilitate the subsequent multimodal feature fusion, to achieve better results.
-Contrastive loss is introduced in mainstream multimodal models to make the matched data features and skeleton features closer to each other, and the mismatched ones far away from each other in the feature space.
+In the multi-modal field, modal alignment is usually introduced to make the features mapped by the matching modes close, to facilitate the subsequent multi-modal feature fusion, to achieve better results.
+In order to achieve the modal alignment.
+Contrastive loss is introduced in mainstream multi-modal models to make the matched data features and skeleton features closer to each other, and the mismatched ones far away from each other in the feature space.
 Specifically, we align the features of the data obtained by the data point feature extraction extractor with the skeleton features obtained by the skeleton feature extractor.
 For the data point features, we will get the features of $\mathbb{R}^{b \times k \times h}$ for each batch, where $b$ stands for batch size and $k \times h$ represents the feature size obtained for each data.
 To facilitate the comparison loss later, we will map the features obtained from each batch from $\mathbb{R}^{b \times k \times h}$ to $\mathbb{R}^{b \times h}$.
 Similarly, we perform a similar operation for the skeleton feature.
 Then, the comparison loss is calculated for multiple data and skeleton samples contained in a Batch, and the similarity between positive samples (paired data and skeleton) is expected to be as high as possible, and the similarity between negative samples (unpaired data and skeleton) is expected to be as low as possible.
 The contrastive loss is formulated as follows.

+where $x_i$ and $y_j$ are embeddings of the data in the $i$-th pair and that of the sequence of expression in the $i$-th pair. $N$ is the batch size, and $\theta$ is the temperature to scale the logits.